wingedrhino/DistroSetup/Manjaro/README.md

 If there's any packages that are present in the Arch/Manjaro repositories that aren't in `server.list` or `workstation.list`, add them to `extras.list`.

+You can copy the contents of, say `workstation-pipewire.list` to `extras.list` to setup Manjaro with PipeWire.

 ### Run rankmirrors.sh

 The very first thing you should do before you proceed with installing a large